awslabs/duvet/design/witness/spec.md

 ## 2. Engine properties {#engine-properties}

-These properties MUST be proven with Verus, as a new phase of the verified coverage model
-(the quantifier layer over the existing per-annotation cells).
-The Verus proof files MUST carry duvet annotations citing the anchors in this section.
+These properties are proven with Verus as a new phase of the verified coverage model (the quantifier layer over the existing per-annotation cells), and the proof files carry duvet annotations citing the anchors in this section.
+One process requirement keeps both facts honest.
+The project MUST dogfood the verified coverage machinery: CI verifies the `duvet-coverage` proofs with Verus and gates the proof files' spec citations through the checked-in snapshot.
 The properties are stated over witnesses only;
 no producer or format appears in their vocabulary.